bozsahin/debruijn-index/README.md

 `(debruijn lterm)`  returns the de Bruijn-indexed version of the lambda term `lterm`.

-Under the hood, it returns two values, using the `values` primitive of Common Lisp.
-The first one is the de Bruijn term of the lambda term.
-The second one is the binding list, in the precedence  of name shadowing, which is obtained in getting the term.

-You can simply use the first result just like any function return value, or use `multiple-value-bind` to have access to both results.

 NB. `lterm` is not Common Lisp's `lambda` term.
 The reason is that not every compiler allows you to see the inside of a closure.

 There are three kinds of lambda terms: